dcrommie/walbrook/src/markdown-pages/help.md

   client requires a tailored approach.
 We find that this is essential when working with expatriates and complex clients.
 help2: Advisory framework
+helpdesc2: We use a structured advisory framework to assist and advise our clients across asset classes, structures and jurisdictions, providing a cohesive solution that incorporates all aspects of their wealth.
+helpdesc3: Our comprehensive, flexible advice service is made possible by our independence from financial product providers and a fair, transparent flat fee structure.
+helpdesc4: Exposure to foreign pensions, active business assets, hedge funds, private equity and direct real estate across multiple countries calls for the coordination of professionals and financial institutions.
+page: true
 help3: Independence
 help4: Coordination
 contacttitle: Take care of your future today